nicolehao34/nicolehao34.github.io/_pages/about.md

 More about me
 ---

-Outside of work, I speak and write about ethical AI and AI for social good, make visual art, hike, and meditate.
+Outside of work, I [write about ethical AI and analyze new trends in tech](/_posts/), make [visual art](/art/), hike, and meditate.
 I also actively support initiatives that advance equity in STEM and beyond.

 Let's build a future where AI serves humanity — not the other way around.